Uvalde school district suspends all police officers in wake of shooting

 Related video: Uvalde police response was ‘abject failure’, hearing told

-The Uvalde school district has suspended its entire police force in the wake of the mass shooting in the Texas city that saw 19 students and two teachers massacred by a gunman.
+The Uvalde school district has suspended its entire police force in response to the mass shooting in the Texas city that saw 19 students and two teachers massacred by a gunman more than four months ago.

-Officials have come under intense criticism for the police department’s slow and chaotic reaction to the May shooting, which saw officers take more than an hour to enter a classroom and take out the shooter.
+Officials have come under intense criticism for the police department’s slow and chaotic reaction to the May shooting, during which officers took more than an hour to enter a classroom and take down the shooter.

 The school district announced the suspension on Friday and said that it has asked for more Texas Department of Public Safety troopers to be stationed at its campuses and at extra-curricular activities.